openresty/lua-nginx-module/README.markdown

 Explicitly send out the response headers.

-Usually you don't have to send headers yourself. `ngx_lua` will automatically send out headers right before you output contents via [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) or [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print).
+Usually you do not have to send headers yourself. `ngx_lua` will automatically send out headers right before you output contents via [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) or [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print).

 Headers will also be sent automatically when [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) exits normally.